 The Great Wall of China, a global tourist hotspot, is known across the world for its uniqueness, great length, and historical value.
 It is also considered to be one of the seven wonders of the world.
 The Great Wall of China is associated with thousands of years of Chinese history.
 A series of walls were initially built by Chinese empires and states over a period of many years, beginning as early as the 7th century BCE.
 These walls were then joined together to result in the Great Wall of China.
 UNESCO inscribed the site as a UNESCO World Heritage site in 1987.

 1. Great Pyramid of Giza (Honorary Candidate) - Completed c.
 2560 BC

-The greatness of the Great Pyramid of Giza is quite relevant in the fact that though it did not compete for the title of the seven wonders of the world, it was assigned the honorary title as it simply had to be included in the list.
+Although the Great Pyramid of Giza was not officially selected as one of the seven wonders of the world, it was assigned an honorary title because of its undeniable importance.
 The Great Pyramid of Giza is the biggest and the oldest one among the three pyramids forming the Giza Pyramid Complex.
-The pyramid is in El Giza, Egypt.
-Egyptologists believe that this pyramid was build over a period of 10 to 20 years and completed by around 2560 BC.
-For over 3,800 years, the Great Pyramid of Giza stood tall as the world’s tallest structure till this position was replaced by the skyscrapers of the modern world.
+Egyptologists believe that this pyramid was built over a period of 10 to 20 years and completed by around 2560 BC.
+For over 3,800 years, the Great Pyramid of Giza stood tall as the world’s tallest structure until this position was replaced by the skyscrapers of the modern world.
 The Pyramid has baffled engineers and architects across the world as to how it was constructed in times when modern infrastructural facilities did not exist.
 The pyramid houses the tomb of Khufu, the Fourth Dynasty Egyptian pharaoh.

 The 7 Wonders Of The World